StepanHrbek/LightsprintSDK/src/FCSS/readme.txt

   It uses no precomputed data.

-  You can adjust shadow quality to much higher speed or much higher quality, see built-in help.
+  You can adjust shadow quality to higher speed or higher quality, see built-in help.